kangju1/aws-django-starter/README.md

   your local path of the aws ssh key with which the aws ec2 instance is going to start.

 SSH_EMAIL: (string)
-  ssh key email for generating one from the ec2 server
+  ssh key email for generating one from the ec2 instance

 DB_NAME: (string)
   database name to create your new service database.